vip306/IDS-Module1-alt3-New/chapter4.md

 test_error()
 test_object("treat", undefined_msg = "Define treat first!", incorrect_msg = "Assign treatment group values from dataset to object.")
 test_object("ranks", undefined_msg = "Define ranks first!", incorrect_msg = "Define the rank of the weight values!")
-test_object("treat_weight", undefined_msg = "Define the dataframe first.", incorrect_msg = "Use the command similar to the example.")
+test_object("treat_weight_rank", undefined_msg = "Define the dataframe first.", incorrect_msg = "Use the command similar to the example.")
 success_msg("That`s awesome!
 You got this!")
 ```
 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:22594ff7ec
-## 6. Data Frames, Ranks and Orders
+## 6. Sort a dataframe

+We have practiced sorting a vector by its own order.
+Now try to sort every column of a data frame by the values of one of the variables (columns).

+Use the sample code using the `murders` dataset as a reference.
+For your exercise, you will continue to work on the `RatPupWeight` dataframe.

 *** =instructions

-Repeat the previous exercise but this time order `treat_weight` so that the ratpups are ordered from least heavy to most.
+- Repeat the previous exercise but this time order `treat_weight` so that the ratpups are ordered from least heavy to most.
-Create an object ind that stores the indexes needed to order the weight values, using the `order` command.
+- Create an object ind that stores the indexes needed to order the weight values, using the `order` command.
-Then use the bracket operator [ to re-order each column in the data frame. example: `abb = abb [0]`
+- Then use the bracket operator `[]` to re-order each column in the data frame.

 *** =hint